Remote livestreaming with WebRTC

 Follow these steps to get your project set up with all of the dependent packages required for a simple test.

-1. Create a new Unity 2020.3.x (LTS) project
+1. Create a new Unity 2022.3.x (LTS) project using the Built-in Render Pipeline.

 2. Add the Unity Render Streaming package 3.1.0-exp.7 - Follow the instructions here to install the package.